 If you have lost an entire arch of teeth, you may feel that there is little hope of smiling, speaking, and eating normally again.
 Luckily, there are many options available to replace your teeth and each option has its own pros and cons.
 Traditional removable dentures are the go-to restoration when all teeth are missing.

-Dental Implants vs Dentures
+Dental Implants vs. Dentures

 What are Dental Implants?

 Fixed implant dentures are the most natural and durable solution for a missing arch of teeth.
 This type of denture can take the full force of a bite providing the most natural bite for the patient.
 A removable implant denture will deliver about a 50% biting power which is still better than a traditional removable denture.

 Removable implant dentures will still require daily care though.
-They must be removed and cleaned thoroughly every day.
+You must remove and clean them thoroughly every day.
 A fixed implant denture may actually be more difficult to care for since you cannot remove them.
-Special instructions for cleaning under them must be followed daily for optimal oral health.
+You must follow the special instructions for cleaning under them daily for optimal oral health.

 What are Dentures?